 Whether or not you actually lay on the pounds each winter, these tips will go a long way towards preventing the winter blahs in all their various manifestations.

-- If you’re going out, eat a snack such as a salad with protein or healthy smoothie with protein before going out to help you feel full while you fill up on optimal nutrition.
+If you're going out, eat a snack such as a salad with protein or healthy smoothie with protein or a few nuts beforehand to help you feel full while you fill up on optimal nutrition.

 When it comes to moving our bodies, it's harder to get motivated in wintertime but we want to avoid becoming a couch potato!
 Here are some tips on winter fitness.